JamBelg/Time-Series-Forecasting-with-R/README.md

 <img src="https://github.com/JamBelg/Time-Series-Forcasting-with-R/blob/main/pics/plot_promotions.png?raw=true" width="714" height="594">

 ### Periodicity
 Is our data variable seasonal.
 It is a very important aspect as our data involves time.
-So we have to control the sales variation in time to see any frequency.
+We have to look into the sales variation in time to see any frequency.</br>
 To do that, we can use stl function (Seasonal Decomposition of Time Series by Loess).
 ```
 # Seasonal decomposition